 - Tax allocation of assets

 There is obviously no sure-fire way to predict future stock market trends or how your investments will perform, but by conducting a careful analysis of your holdings, you can be a better position to consider your investment options.

 What Our Reporting Includes

-There are a number of tools used to help evaluate past performance while providing data to help assess how investments may react in the future to various economic and stock market conditions.
-Our reporting on your investments includes the following:
+There are a number of tools used to help evaluate past performance and current allocations, while providing data to help assess investment options and opportunities.
+Our reporting on your investments includes:

 - Breakdown of how all accounts are allocated according to individual securities and bond holdings, categorizing each according to portfolio risk: Preservation, Conservative, Moderate, Balanced, Growth, Aggressive, and Most Aggressive.
 This will assist you in knowing how your allocations compare to your risk tolerance.
-This will also enable us as investment advisors to make determinations on if and when your finance portfolios should be rebalanced.
+This will also enable us as investment advisors to make determinations on if/when your portfolios should be rebalanced.

 - The reporting of your investments includes a section titled Equity Sector and Style.
 Here you will receive up-to-date information on how your accounts are distributed according to various areas of the economy, including Basic Materials, Consumer Cyclical, Financial Services, Real Estate, Communications Services, Energy, Technology, Industrials, Consumer Defense, Health Care, and Utilities.
 Reporting also includes Equity Style Comparisons so you will understand how your investments are positioned according to Large Cap, Mid Cap, and Small Cap companies, and by company valuations including Value, Blend, and Growth.
 This will assist you to fully understand and evaluate your investments and potential opportunities.

 - There is a section evaluating if you are overly concentrated in any one security, sector, or style, helping you maintain the proper level of portfolio balance and diversification.